 Puddletown offers a limited number of partial scholarships.
 Awards are based on financial need, space, availability, and family commitment to a Montessori education.
 The number of scholarships is dependent upon available funds but we strive to offer about 20% of tuition income in scholarships each year.
-If interested, please submit your most recent tax documents, a written proposal of interest, and any other information that will help us assess your needs.
+Our financial need assessment is conducted by FACTS Grant and & Aid Assessment.
+Please email us if you'd like the link to proceed.
 All requests and information are strictly confidential.
 If you would like to donate to the scholarship fund, please let us know.